 Achieving an outstanding quality in FDM 3D printing is not as easy as one could expect.
-A lot depends not only on the 3D model you’re trying to manufacture but also from various settings and environmental factors related to the machine itself, its properties and technical condition.
+A lot depends not only on the 3D model you’re trying to manufacture, but also from various settings and environmental factors related to the machine itself, its properties and technical condition.

 We gathered a set of tips and pieces of advice based on our experience with 3D printing in general and using ZMorph multitool 3D printer in particular.
 We hope they’ll help you in achieving the best possible quality of your prints.

-This first one may sound like a no-brainer but a lot of people forget about taking proper care of their filaments, which can influence the entire 3D printing process.
+This first one may sound like a no-brainer, but a lot of people forget about taking proper care of their filaments, which can influence the entire 3D printing process.
 It’s very important to make sure that the filament is properly wound onto the spool.
 Knots and breaks on the thread may block the flow of the filament into the extruder or clog it causing, even more, damage.

 Whenever you store larger quantities of filaments, remember to provide a suitable storage space.
 It should be free of excessive humidity or else your materials could go stale and lose some of their properties, like durability.
 Using airtight containers or plastic IKEA boxes with moisture absorbers inside for storage could be a good idea here.

-Choose the right temperature
+Choose the Right Temperature

 Quality in FDM 3D printing often depends on the temperature set for extruding or on the heated platform.
-Every material has a recommended extrusion temperature, for example, ABS melts best around 240 degrees Celsius while PLA in about 200 degrees Celsius.
+Every material has a recommended extrusion temperature, for example, ABS melts best around 240 degrees Celsius while PLA at about 200 degrees Celsius.
 These vary depending on the manufacturer, so it’s always wise to check the exact recommendations on the packaging.

 Our experience shows that there’s a safe margin of about 10 degrees Celsius for lowering and raising the temperature of the extruded filament.
 Bigger change can greatly influence and lower the quality in FDM 3D printing.
 Too low temperature can cause layers to unstick or even make the filament impossible to extrude, while too hot materials tend to spill, bend and wrinkle.

 It’s also important to remember to set the right temperature for a heated platform, so our 3D prints stick to it.
 ABS requires 100 degrees Celsius while PLA only 60 degrees Celsius.
 It’s even possible to print PLA without heating the table but we don’t recommend it.
+Check out more differences between PLA and ABS.

 You should always remember to use rafts and support structures for 3D printing, especially for more complex and highly detailed objects.
 The key to success here is setting the right thickness of the raft, the distance between the object and the support, and its density.
 More dense support is more reliable but harder to remove afterward.